BrewBlox/brewblox-documentation/docs/user/system_upgrades.md

 The Raspberry Pi OS is based on Debian, and we support the releases based on the [stable Debian version](https://wiki.debian.org/DebianReleases).
 Debian versions become stable a year after release.
-This means their End of Life date is *one year after the release of the next version*.
+This means their EOL date is *one year after the release of the next version*.

-The End of Life dates for the last three Debian versions are:
+The EOL dates for the last three Debian versions are:
 - Buster: ~2022
 - Stretch: 2020/07/06
 - Jessie: 2018/06/17